avarakin/astropi/README.md

 # Introduction

+**Warning: this project is outdated and kept here only for reference.
+It is recommended to use the following project in case if you want to setup Astro imaging software on Raspberry Pi 4: https://github.com/avarakin/AstroPiMaker4**

 This project contains instructions and Makefile for setting up a Raspberry Pi as an Astrophotography computer.
 Both 18.4 and 16.04 versions of Ubuntu Mate are supported.
 Experimental Raspberry Pi 4 installation is also available.
 It is based on Ubuntu Server.